WARREN, Mich. -

 Sources close to the investigation tell Local 4 they are looking at several issues in what was described to Local 4 as multiple federal subpoenas served on the city investigating possible public corruption.

-The city of Warren had 3,600 tons of salt go missing from its public works salt dome this past January.
+had 3,600 tons of salt go missing from its public works salt dome this past January.
 It was about $175,000 worth of salt.

 There also were questions about expensive tires for the city's fleet of garbage trucks and questions raised about Warren's contract with the Detroit Incinerator.